Built in Partnership at Origin

 It began with shared time in the hills of Northern Thailand and a desire to preserve the surrounding jungle as living habitat for elephants.
 Over time, that relationship has grown into a long-term partnership built on land stewardship, regenerative farming, and shared vision.

-Yo and B
+Yo and Bee

-At the center of this partnership are Yo and his wife, B. Their family has lived and farmed in these hills for generations.
+At the center of this partnership are Yo and his wife, Bee.
+Their family has lived and farmed in these hills for generations.
 The land they work sits beneath the same forest canopy we aim to protect.

 When we first began spending time together in the village, coffee was not the plan.
 The conversation started with the forest, and with elephants.
 Over time, it became clear that preserving the jungle would require an agricultural model that could support families without clearing land.